Xena,

 therein, to me, lies the main problem with God’s

-War: wanting to be both pulp and have a humanist agenda.
+War.
+It wants to be both pulp and humanist.
 Hurley

 herself explains: “I wanted Nyx to